tstillwell/appengine_multiblog/README.md

 panel where you can view the contents of the datastore and more.

-If you run into errors or the page does not load, check the console first to see if there is a stack trace or other error message being logged there.
+If you run into errors or the page does not load, check the SDK console window first to see if there is a stack trace or other error message being logged there.

 The documentaiton for the Local Development Server can be found here